Type-Zero/django-training/training/6-NewModelAndRelations.md

         return self.name
 ```

-The 'Tag' model is associated with 'Article' in a __Many-To-Many__ relationship, so that an Article can have multiple Tags, and a same Tage can be used for multiple Articles.
+The 'Tag' model is associated with 'Article' in a __Many-To-Many__ relationship, so that an Article can have multiple Tags, and a same Tag can be used for multiple Articles.
 Let's add the _tag_ field to the 'Article' model:
 ```python
 # blogs/models.py